 I sure hope you find some new favorites here!

 My Rows and Piles of Coins by Tolotwa M. Mollel is a sweet tale set in Tanzania about a little boy who works hard to save money for a bike.
-He has to learn a hard or two, but is rewarded for his work ethic in the end.
+He has to learn a hard lesson or two but is rewarded for his work ethic in the end.

 Beatrice’s Goat by Page McBriar is a book that doesn’t overtly teach math.
 However, it’s an incredible story to open up discussions about economics and how the best gift you can share with someone sometimes is a simple gift that keeps on giving.